pivotal/docs-tap/convention-service/creating-conventions.md

         replicaset.apps/awesome-webhook-9b6957476        0         0         0       24h
         ```

-    + To verify the conventions are being applied, check the `PodIntent` of a workload that matches the convention criteria.
+    + To verify the conventions are being applied, check the `PodIntent` of a workload that matches the convention criteria:

         ```bash
         kubectl -o yaml get podintents.conventions.apps.tanzu.vmware.co awesome-app